brito-rafa/linux-forensics-analysis/README.md

-citihpc-forensics-analysis
+linux-forensics-analysis
 ==========================
-citihpc-forensics-analysis is part of the CitiHPC Forensics framework and methodology.
+linux-forensics-analysis is part of the Linux Forensics framework and methodology.
-It parses data generated from citihpc-forensics-collector creating heatmaps and a report about issues and point of improvments.
+It parses data generated from linux-forensics-collector creating heatmaps and a report about issues and point of improvments.

+It might need some tweaking to make it run with the new log file name.

 requirements
 ============